-It's easy to start a student organization at MSUM!
-All that's needed to start is at least five interested MSUM students and an MSUM faculty or staff advisor in order to begin this process.
+It's easy to start a recognized student organization at MSUM!
+All that's needed to start the process is at least five interested MSUM students and a MSUM faculty or staff member willing to serve as the organization's advisor.
+You will then want to schedule a meeting with the Assistant Director of Leadership and Organizations in the Office of Student Activities (CMU 113) to go over the recognition process and get some helpful tips!

 The 7-step recognition process is outlined below.
 The entire process can take about a month, depending on how fast one's constitution is submitted and the time of year as approval is required from Student Senate and the President of the University.
 It pays to be prepared and to keep in contact with the Office of Student Activities and the Assistant Director of Leadership and Organizations regarding your organization's status.

 The good news is that once you submit the "Intent to Organize" form and it receives approval from the Assistant Director of Leadership and Organizations, your organization is granted certain privileges.
 Therefore, you can start actively recruiting new members, publicizing your organization, and reserving University facilities.